phunanon/Chika/README.md

 `load path`: loads the compiled Chika program (.kua) at `path`; returns bool of success of loading the program.

 `halt`: immediately terminates the Chika program.
-Note: has the side-effect of skipping the next program's heartbeat.

 ### Binary structure